-I am a political geographer whose work investigates knowledge and power in national and transnational policy-making processes.
-I examine how policy-making institutions, such as government agencies, international organizations, or civil society groups, know what they know, how they have come to know what they know, and how they persuade themselves and others that this is so.
-My current work examines transnational diplomatic practices in contemporary Europe, but this empirical focus undergirds a broader interest in knowledge and power in bureaucratic settings.
-I have also worked on, and remain interested in, political identity, subject-formation, and center-periphery relations, especially in contemporary Europe.
+I am a political geographer who investigates the workings of expertise in policy-making processes.
+I examine how national and transnational institutions, such as government agencies, international organizations, or civil society groups, know what they know, how they have come to know what they know, and how they persuade themselves and others that this is so.
+My current work examines diplomatic practices in Europe and the Arctic, but this empirical focus undergirds a broader interest in knowledge and power in bureaucratic settings.
+I have also worked on, and remain interested in, political identity and subject-formation.
 Further information on research, teaching, and graduate student supervision, is available on my research website on the left-hand side of this page.

 The list below highlights the key themes in my current research.
 Bibliographic information on publications, including links to the webpages of the books, is listed under the tab ‘Publications’ and on my personal website.